-Choosing the best personal loan for you isn’t as simple as comparing interest rates and monthly installments.
+Choosing the best loan for personal use isn’t as simple as comparing interest rates and monthly installments.
 You also need to consider the personal loan fees and charges that add up to the cost of borrowing money.
-Some of these fees are avoidable, while others aren’t.
+Some of these fees are avoidable while others aren’t.

 Taking all these factors into account gives you a better idea which of your options will fit your budget and won’t charge you with expensive fees.
 Ultimately, this will keep you from incurring debt over time.

 Effective Interest Rate: 10% to 30%

 The effective interest rate (EIR) is “the rate that exactly discounts estimated future cash flows through the life of the loan to the net amount of loan proceeds,” as defined by the Philippine Accounting Standards.
 The Bangko Sentral ng Pilipinas (BSP) uses this EIR definition as well.
 Put simply, it’s the rate that measures the actual cost of borrowing money.